ashesh-0/Disentangle/README.md

 benefit.
-since multiscale overfits well, another thing to try is to increase the dropout, and hopefully, it should yield better validation performance.
+since multiscale overfits well, another thing to try is to increase the dropout, and hopefully, it should yield better validation performance. dropout 0.15 gnode11/2207/D3-M3-S0-L0/16 with 2 stochastic layers and -3.5 logvar_lowerbound

+dropout 0.1 tur /home/ubuntu/ashesh/training/disentangle/2207/D3-M3-S0-L0/39
+dropout 0.25 tur /home/ubuntu/ashesh/training/disentangle/2207/D3-M3-S0-L0/40
+dropout 0.15 gnode11/2207/D3-M3-S0-L0/15

+## Try this out.

+1. The idea is to check the performance for very lean models.
+It could be the case that with enough context, the lean models should do even better. the context should be in a beam fashion so as to yield maximum extraction of context.
+2. qvar_1 var reaches 20.
+I think I need to escalate it even further.